MENU

 Example of initiatives Acquisition of Halal and Kosher certifications

-Ishigakijima Euglena and Yaeyama Chlorella have also obtained halal certification from a Japanese halal certification body (Japan Muslim Association), which is approved by the Malaysian government halal certification body (JAKIM).
-This has made it possible to deliver Euglena containing cookies that children in Bangladesh can eat with peace of mind.
+Ishigaki Island Euglena and Yaeyama Chlorella have also obtained halal certification from a Japanese halal certification body (Japan Muslim Association), which is approved by the Malaysian government's halal certification body (JAKIM).
+This makes it possible to deliver Euglena-containing cookies that children in Bangladesh can eat with peace of mind.
+Furthermore, in 2025, the Izumo factory of our group company, Epola, also obtained halal certification.

 Related images